The SPROG family of DCC devices

 This message means that SPROG is working, but is not seeing the decoder in the loco for some reason.

-If you see this message, look at the SPROG device itself.
-The red Power light on the SPROG will be steadily lit while the SPROG is on, but inactive, and the Power light will wink on and of about one per second when the Track Power is turned on.
+The red Power light on the SPROG will be steadily lit while the SPROG is on, but inactive, and the Power light will wink on and off about twice per second when the Track Power is turned on.

 Try the operation, such as "Read Type From Decoder" that you were using once more, and observe the Power light.
 If it is flashing, but the loco is not responding, then check wiring, etc.

-Note: SPROG detects the presence of the decoder by measuring track current (as do other programmers also), and looking for specific current pulses as the decoder reacts to instructions.
 If you have a decoder which does not have a motor connected (e.g. a "Function only" decoder), those current pulses may not exist, and so SPROG will not see the response.

 Some other decoders also do not return good motor current pulses, and so do not seem to be detected by the programming sequence.